jbistis/SailWatchPro-Public/README.md

 ## Introduction

-Welcome to SailWatchPro – more than just data, it's a powerful tool designed to give sailing teams real-time, actionable insights that drive smarter decisions and boost race performance.
-By seamlessly integrating with Expedition Marine, SailWatchPro takes your data beyond basic reporting.
-It analyzes key inputs like wind patterns, boat speed, and course data, delivering clear tactical insights that help you stay ahead of the competition.
-Whether you're racing around buoys or navigating an offshore regatta, SailWatchPro ensures you make the right moves when it matters most.
+Welcome to SailWatchPro – a companion solution that enhances the power of Expedition Marine Software by delivering real-time, tactical insights tailored for competitive sailing.
+Seamlessly integrating with Expedition, the gold standard in navigation and race management, SailWatchPro brings added clarity to key performance data such as wind patterns, boat speed, and course positioning.
+Whether you're racing around the buoys or tackling offshore challenges, SailWatchPro helps teams make confident, informed decisions when every second counts.

 ---